-Lobsters, seaweed and the effects of a warming ocean in Atlantic Canada | CBC News
+How Atlantic Canada's warming ocean could impact everything from seaweed to lobster | CBC News

 Halifax conference hears concerns, and calls for more research

+Our planet is changing.
+So is our journalism.
+This story is part of a CBC News initiative entitled "Our Changing Planet" to show and explain the effects of climate change.
+Keep up with the latest news on our Climate and Environment page.

-An Atlantic Canadian biotechnology seafood company says it's seeing the effects of warming ocean temperatures as harvest levels plunge at the southern range of the cold-water seaweed it uses as raw material.
+An Atlantic Canadian biotechnology seafood company says it's seeing the effects of warming ocean temperatures as levels of the cold-water seaweed it harvests have plunged in one area.

 Acadian Seaplants converts the seaweed Ascophyllum nodosum into ingredients used in many food, household and fertilizer products.